 Sudden financial obligations may arise due to unprecedented circumstances in any business.
 That may include natural calamities, changes in government policies, etc. Reserve margin working capital is for this purpose.

-However, not always does reserve margin working capital suffice, such as unprecedented financial needs.
+However, not always does reserve margin working capital suffice such unprecedented financial needs.
 In that case, you might look for alternative financing options, such as invoice discounting service from KredX.

 These are: